WHAT ARE TIGER MUSKIES?

 WHAT IS A TIGER MUSKIE?

 Tiger muskies are a hybrid species between a muskie and a northern pike.
-This hybrid is a result of a muskie and northern pike spawning in similar habitats at the same time as opposed to separately as most spawns occur.
+This hybrid results from muskies and northern pikes spawning in similar habitats at the same time rather than separately, as most spawns occur.

-Because these fish are both in the esox family, they are able to cross-breed creating the ever rare and beautiful, tiger muskie.
+Because these fish are both in the esox family, they can cross-breed, creating the rare and beautiful tiger muskie.
 The striped pattern is the most distinguishing feature.

-Tiger muskies can be identified by their over-the-top colour pattern that is similar to a muskie in that they have a light background with dark vertical markings, but an exceptionally coloured barred variation of true muskie can also confuse anglers.
-Their tail (caudal fin) and the two sets of "paired fins" will be how you know for sure it is a tiger muskie.
+Tiger muskies can be identified by their over-the-top colour pattern, similar to a muskie in that they have a light background with dark vertical markings, but an exceptionally coloured barred variation of true muskie can also confuse anglers.
+Their tail (caudal fin) and the two sets of "paired fins" will be how you know it is a tiger muskie.
 They will be rounded like that of a pike as opposed to in a point like on a muskie.

 Compare the photos below and see if you can spot the differences.
-At the bottom of the article, there is also an infographic on muskies, northern pike and tiger muskies to compare notes to, including the three different colour variations of true muskies.
+At the bottom of the article is an infographic on muskies, northern pike and tiger muskies to compare notes to, including the three different colour variations of true muskies.

 Below is a photo of a full muskie caught with Anderson's Lodge on Lac Seul.
 Note the pointed tail (caudal fin) and the two sets of paired fins.

-And here is a photo of a full northern pike caught with Showalter's Fly-in Outposts where you can note the rounded caudal and both of the paired fins.
+Here is a photo of a full northern pike caught with Showalter's Fly-in Outposts.
+Note the rounded caudal and both of the paired fins.

 HOW DOES IT HAPPEN?

-During years where water temperatures rise faster than normal, there's a chance that muskie and pike spawning times will overlap.
-Whereby northern pike begin to spawn almost immediately after ice-out, muskies wait until the water is roughly 49 degrees.
-If temperatures rise fast enough after ice-out, instinct will force both species into the spawning grounds at the same time.
+During years when water temperatures rise faster than usual, there's a chance that muskie and pike spawning times will overlap.
+Whereby northern pike begins to spawn almost immediately after ice-out, muskies wait until the water is roughly 49 degrees.
+If temperatures rise fast enough after ice-out, instinct will simultaneously force both species into the spawning grounds.

-While either species would rather their own time in spawning grounds to avoid competition, water temperatures will ultimately be the determining factor.
+While either species would rather spend their time in spawning grounds to avoid competition, water temperatures will ultimately be the determining factor.

-If you were to catch a 40" tiger muskie, you can bet that fish is roughly 15 years of age which relatively young for a fish that size.
+If you were to catch a 40" tiger muskie, you can bet that fish is roughly 15 years old, which is relatively young for a fish that size.
 Tiger muskies grow fast and are seemingly more durable than their full parent species.

 Tiger muskies can tolerate warmer water better and grow at a faster rate than most pure muskie or pike

 Like other hybrid fish, tiger muskies are sterile and cannot reproduce.
-This is an upside to their short term life span, meaning they spend most of their time thinking about food.
-It's rare you'll find a tiger muskie that doesn't look well-fed.
+This is an upside to their short-term life span, meaning they spend most of their time thinking about food.
+You'll rarely find a tiger muskie that doesn't look well-fed.

 WHAT OTHER HYBRIDS ARE IN SUNSET COUNTRY?